-For every data visualization that shows data on your dashboard, there is an underlying metric set which encapsulates the data that is being visualized, and a set of bindings which specify how the various parts of the data visualization are bound to data elements.
+For every data visualization that shows data on your dashboard, there is an underlying metric set that encapsulates the data that is being visualized, and settings that map various parts of the data visualization to data elements.

-The set of bindings for a data visualization on your dashboard is different depending on the type of data visualization.
-The bindings are organised by Series, A bar chart for instance has a number of bindings in each series such as:
+The settings are different depending on the type of data visualization.
+They are organised by Series; A bar chart for instance has a number of settings in each series, such as:

 - Bar Height - lets you specify the measure that determines the height of each data point bar

 - Bar Horizontal Position - lets you specify the hierarchy that determines the position of each data point bar along the x axis

 - Description - lets you specify the legend or series label

 - Tooltip Text - lets you specify measures and hierarchies to be displayed in a tooltip when the user hovers over a data point

 - Data Point Label - lets you specify a measure or hierarchy to use for data point labels

 - Color - lets you specify the measure or hierarchy to be used for setting up color rules